winglang/wing.cloud/docs/stories/wing-cloud-mvp.md

 *
 ### Application endpoints

-For each public endpoint exposed by an app (e.g. a website or a REST API endpoint), Wing Preview will allocate a random `endpointid` which cannot be guessed and used as the subdomain.
+For each public endpoint exposed by an app (e.g. a website or a REST API endpoint), Wing Cloud will allocate a random `endpointid` which cannot be guessed and used as the subdomain.
 Traffic that goes to these hosts will reach directly to the application.

 We propose this scheme: